Waffle Iron Eggs from WeeliciousPin

 • Pour the mixture into a greased waffle iron, making sure to pour the egg mixture all across the griddle, and cook according to manufacturer’s directions, about 3-4 minutes.

-• NOTE: if you are using a Belgian waffle iron, you will need to double the recipe and cook for 4-5 minutes.
+• If you are using a Belgian waffle iron, you will need to double the recipe and cook for 4-5 minutes.

 Nutrition